Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

-Large $A_N$ for $\pi$ production at large $x_F$ in $p^{\uparrow}+p$ collisions at $\sqrt{s}\le20$~GeV \cite{E704,lowE} have challenged understanding, because cross sections are much larger than pQCD expectations, resulting in skepticism that $\pi$ production in these kinematics is from hard-scattering processes.
-Theoretical interest in understanding $A_N$ for $\pi$ production has been revived by recent measurements \cite{STARpi0,BRAHMS} at $\sqrt{s}\ge 62$ GeV, where cross sections \cite{STARcs} are in agreement with pQCD.
-Furthermore, measurements of $A_N$ for $\pi$ production in $p^{\uparrow}+p$ collisions at $\sqrt{s}\ge 62$ GeV have been concurrent with measurements of transverse single-spin asymmetries (SSA) in semi-inclusive deep inelastic scattering (SIDIS) \cite{SIDIS}, where an electron or muon is inelastically scattered from a proton, whose spin is transverse to the lepton beam.
-Meson fragments of the struck $q$ are found to have spin-correlated azimuthal modulations, whose amplitudes are understood by the Sivers and Collins effects, introduced to explain $A_N$ for $p^{\uparrow}+p\rightarrow{\pi}+X$.
+Cross sections for pion production at large $x_F$ in $p^{\uparrow}+p$ collisions at $\sqrt{s}\le20\,$GeV~\cite{E704,lowE} are much larger than naive pQCD expectations.
+This resulted in skepticism that pion production in these kinematics is from hard-scattering processes.
+Theoretical interest in understanding $A_N$ for pion production has been revived by recent measurements~\cite{STARpi0,BRAHMS} at $\sqrt{s}\ge62\,$~GeV, where cross sections~\cite{STARcs} are in agreement with pQCD.
+Furthermore, measurements of $A_N$ for pion production in $p^{\uparrow}+p$ collisions at $\sqrt{s}\ge62\,$~GeV have been concurrent with measurements of transverse SSA in semi-inclusive deep-inelastic scattering (SIDIS)~\cite{SIDIS} where an electron or muon is inelastically scattered from a proton, whose spin is transverse to the lepton beam.
+Meson fragments of the struck quark are found to have spin-correlated azimuthal modulations, whose amplitudes are understood by the Sivers and Collins effects, introduced to explain $A_N$ for $p^{\uparrow}+p\rightarrow{\pi}+X$.
 An alternative and complementary theoretical approach based on collinear factorization~\cite{ETQS} predicts $A_{N}$ involving twist-3 multi-parton correlations~\cite{twist3SSA}, and is expected to be related to the Sivers and Collins functions via transverse-momentum moments.
 However, an attempt at linking the different approaches using data from SIDIS and $p^{\uparrow}+p\rightarrow{\pi}+X$ yielded a mismatch in the sign~\cite{sign-mismatch}.
-Thus a consistent understanding of all transverse SSA in hard scattering processes is not yet within our grasp, but would greatly benefit from measurements of $A_N$ for jet production in $p^{\uparrow}+p$ collisions, since it receives no contributions from the Collins effect.
+Most recently, theory has proposed that transverse SSA in $p^\uparrow+p$ receive large contributions from fragmentation~\cite{KKMP}.
+Thus a consistent understanding of all transverse SSA in hard scattering processes is not yet within our grasp, but would greatly benefit from measurements of $A_N$ for jet production in $p^{\uparrow}+p$ collisions, since it receives no contributions from spin-dependent fragmentation effects.